Signs of fall: Time to clean up your yard

 Fall is certainly a beautiful season in Champaign-Urbana — picturesque, colorful, transitional.

 Fall also means falling leaves.
 And there’s a lot of ways to deal with that.
 One is to hope that the leaves will blow into your neighbor’s yard.
 (Especially on the edges of town, we suggest raking them out of your shrubs and then letting the wind do its work.
 Um, we heard this from a friend.)
-You can shred leaves while mowing and leave them on the lawn to add nutrients to the soil.
 Another way is to let the children play in the leaves as much as possible so they scatter everywhere.
+Or you can shred leaves while mowing and leave them on the lawn to add nutrients to the soil.

 Of course, there’s always the old-fashioned way: rake ’em up.

-Not a gardener (or not yet)?
-Lucky for us, many municipalities will haul away the leaves — and landscape waste in general — for FREE, for a few weeks a year in spring and fall.
-Just buy some of those brown paper yard waste bags at any garden/hardware/big box store, and you’re in business.
+Not a gardener?
+Lucky for you, many municipalities will haul away the leaves — and landscape waste in general — for free, for a few weeks a year in spring and fall.
+Just buy some of those paper yard waste bags at any hardware or big box store (if your city requires them), and you’re in business.

-Important to know: leaf burning is prohibited in the cities of Champaign and Urbana, as well as within 1,000 feet of these city boundaries in Champaign County.
+Important to know: Leaf burning is prohibited in the cities of Champaign and Urbana, as well as within 1,000 feet of these city boundaries in Champaign County.
 However, there are unincorporated areas of Champaign and Urbana that do allow leaf burning, as well as Savoy and other communities.
-Check on the rules for your address before you light any yard waste on fire.
+Check on the rules that apply to your address before you light any yard waste on fire.

 Fall Municipal Collections

-Urbana Fall Leaf Collection: Fall leaf collection in 2020 will take place during the following 3 weeks:
+Urbana: Urbana’s fall leaf collection in 2023 will take place during the following three weeks:

-Leaves in paper bags (not taped!) must be placed at the street curb or along the right-of-way before 6 a.m. on your U-Cycle collection day.
-Only leaves and non-woody plant material will be collected.
+Leaves in paper bags — not taped, nor torn or ripped — must be placed directly at the street curb or along the city right-of-way before 6 a.m. on your U-Cycle collection day.
+Only leaves or non-woody plant material will be collected.
+Branches, brush and other woody material may be taken to the Urbana Landscape Recycling Center for a fee.

-Rantoul Fall Leaf and Brush Collection: The Village of Rantoul provides scheduled collection of curbside, loose leaves beginning Oct.
-19 and continuing through Dec.
-11. Separate monthly pickups are scheduled to pick up branches and brush for chipping.
+Rantoul: The Village of Rantoul provides scheduled collection of curbside, loose leaves (no bags!) beginning Oct.
+16 and continuing through Dec.
+15. Separate monthly pickups are scheduled to pick up branches and brush for chipping.
+Materials should be placed at the curbside no later than 7 a.m. on the Monday morning your area is scheduled for collection.
 Click on the link for info on where and when the Village of Rantoul will pick up leaves and brush.

-St. Joseph Fall Yard Waste Collection: Leaf vacuuming from Oct.
-19-Dec.
-4. No bagging required.
-Rake your leaves within 3 feet of the curb (not in the street or blocking sewers) and the Village Public Works Department will come by and use the vacuum on them.
+St. Joseph: St. Joseph provides leaf vacuuming from Oct.
+16 – Dec.
+1. Guidelines: rake your leaves within 3 feet of the curb (not in the street or blocking sewers, not in bags) and the Village Public Works Department will come by and vacuum them.
 Separate brush pickup is available; brush may be placed in paper yard waste bags.